-The thought of having a tooth pulled is not pleasant, but sometimes it’s necessary.
-For example, when your teenager’s wisdom teeth are coming in, they can push other teeth out of place, causing pain and jaw problems.
-Possibly a tooth requires extraction due to trauma or infection.
-Regardless of the situation, Dr. Nancy Rotroff's and Dr. Gerard Wasselle's advanced training ensures that you are in competent hands while in the dental chair.
-As your family dentist, our doctors will discuss your options from anxiety control using IV sedation to planning for tooth replacement, if necessary.
-If you or your child needs to have a tooth pulled, call our office to schedule an exam.
+The thought of having an extraction is not pleasant, but sometimes it’s necessary.
+For example, when your teenager’s wisdom teeth are coming in, they can push other teeth out of place, causing bite and jaw problems.
+Nancy Rotroff, DDS, MAGD, and Gerard Wasselle, DMD have advanced training so you can rest assured that you're in good hands while in the dental chair.
+If you or your child needs an extraction, call the office to book an appointment today.

 There are several reasons that you may need to have a tooth extracted: You may have

-Be sure our doctors understand your complete medical history before the extraction.
-If you are prone to infection from another medical condition, such as periodontitis, or have an artificial joint such as a hip replacement, we prescribe antibiotics before and after the dental extraction.
+Be sure Dr. Rotroff and Dr. Wasselle understand your complete medical history before the extraction.
+If you are prone to infection from another medical condition, such as periodontitis, or have an artificial joint such as a hip replacement, they prescribe antibiotics before and after the extraction.

-For patients with dental anxiety and for your comfort, we offer IV sedation during your surgical procedure.
-Prior to extraction, doctors numb the area using local anesthesia.
-We may need to remove some of the gum around the tooth.
-Using forceps, the doctors move the tooth back and forth to separate it from the jawbone.
+Dr. Rotroff and Dr. Wasselle numb the area and use local anesthesia.
+They may need to remove some of the gum around the tooth.
+Using forceps, they move the tooth back and forth to separate it from the jawbone.

-Immediately after the procedure, our doctors will place a gauze pad in the tooth socket and have you bite down gently on it to lessen the bleeding.
-We may prescribe an antibiotic.
-If we do, be sure to take all of it as prescribed.
+Immediately after the procedure, Dr. Rotroff and Dr. Wasselle will place a gauze pad in the tooth socket and have you bite down gently on it to lessen the bleeding.
+Our doctors may prescribe an antibiotic.
+If they do, be sure to take it as prescribed.

-When you go home, put an ice pack covered in a soft, clean cloth on your jaw area periodically, using a 10 minutes on and 10 minutes off schedule.
+When you go home, put an ice pack covered in a soft, clean cloth on your jaw area periodically, applying the ice pack for 10 minutes, with 10 minutes in between.

 For the first three days, you need to elevate your head when you go to bed so that blood does not collect in the tooth socket.
 Use pillows or a bed wedge when you are resting.